directus/directus/.changeset/tasty-foxes-peel.md

 "@directus/sdk": patch
 ---

-Adds support for replacing files in the SDK
+Added support for replacing files in the SDK